Dear Jane, How do I cope with lockdown loneliness?

 Remember: self-love isn’t selfish, it’s the foundation from which all of your relationships are built upon.
 Once you start to love the skin you’re in, you might be alone, but you’ll never be lonely.

 I also suggest using the Do Not Disturb combo to wind down after your solo date nights.
-The cozy combo includes a bamboo silk, plant-dyed eye mask (you can pick your fav color), and the Nighty Night capsules for a peaceful and restorative sleep so you can tackle each day feeling refreshed and ready to fall in love with yourself.
+The cozy combo includes a silk eye mask (you can pick your fav color), and the Nighty Night capsules so you can tackle each day feeling refreshed and ready to fall in love with yourself.

 Build your tribe online